-The organization description should be concise and focus on the ability of your organization to meet the stated need.
-Provide a very brief history and description of your current programs while demonstrating a direct connection between what is currently being done and what you wish to accomplish with the requested funding.
-You will flesh this section out in greater detail if you are invited to submit a full proposal.
+The organization description should be short and focus on the ability of your organization to meet the stated need.
+Provide a very brief history and description of your current programs while demonstrating a direct connection between what you do now and what you want to do with the requested funding.
+You will expand on this in greater detail if you are invited to submit a full proposal.

 The statement of need must convince the reader that there is an important need that can be met by your project.
 The statement of need includes: a description of the target population and geographical area, appropriate statistical data in abbreviated form, and several concrete examples.

 The methodology should be appropriate to your statement of need and present a clear, logical, and achievable solution to the stated need.
 Describe the project briefly, including major activities, names and titles of key project staff, and your desired objectives.
 As with the organization description, this will be presented in far greater detail in a full proposal.

 Other funding sources being approached for support of this project should be listed in a brief sentence or paragraph.